by Helen Plaister (President), Wildcare Friends of Narawntapu.

 (from an article published in Newsletter 2 of the Rubicon Key Biodiversity Area July 2020).

-Friends of Narawntapu continued to work with the Parks & Wildlife Service and continued volunteering many hours trying to control and eventually eradicate the section of sea spurge between Griffith Point and Bakers Point.
+During 2019 (and pre-Covid 2020), Wildcare Tasmania's Friends of Narawntapu continued to work with the Parks & Wildlife Service and continued volunteering many hours trying to control and eventually eradicate the section of sea spurge between Griffith Point and Bakers Point.
 To this end we gained much success.

-this article), it doesn’t hurt to refresh our knowledge of why we chose Sea Spurge.
+As I have reported on our work before (see this article), it doesn’t hurt to refresh our knowledge of why we chose Sea Spurge.
 Sea Spurge (Euphorbia paralias) is a well-established weed within the coastal dunes of Narawntapu National Park and along many of our beaches.
 The weed is prevalent in the dune complexes of both Bakers and Badger Beach.
 It is also present in suitable habitat around little Badger Head and Copper Cove.
 It extends from Bakers Point on the western side of the Park and occupies suitable sandy substrates through to West Head and will most likely continue to push southwards.
+The problem is that its very existence puts pressure on the availability of nesting sites for our Tasmanian shore birds.

 We undertook to attack only a small part of this problem to see if we could make a difference.
 During 2019/20 there has been a continuation of our work along the beach between Bakers Point and Griffith Point.
 Up to 19 volunteers have turned up to pull a few weeds.
 Consequently there is only 100 metres of the Bakers Point-Griffith Point section to be cleared.
 PWS have also been spraying which has helped tremendously.